Azure/missionlz/docs/deployment-guide-templatespec.md

 #### Firewall SKUs

-By default, MLZ deploys **[Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).
-Not all regions support Azure Firewall Premium.** Check here to [see if the region you're deploying to supports Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features#supported-regions).
-If necessary you can set a different firewall SKU (Standard) or location.
+By default, MLZ deploys **[Azure Firewall Premium](https://docs.microsoft.com/azure/firewall/premium-features).
+Not all regions support Azure Firewall Premium.** Check here to [see if the region you're deploying to supports Azure Firewall Premium](https://docs.microsoft.com/azure/firewall/premium-features#supported-regions).
+If necessary you can set a different firewall SKU (Standard).

 Please validate the SKU availability in your region before deploying as there can be differences between clouds.

 Click the 'Next' button.